teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 - 2 = ExactInput - The most voted on input will be executed.
 Only the first input in each input sequence is considered.
 For example, "b500ms" and "&2b400ms" are considered different votes.

 This defaults to 0, ExactSequence.

+### input_mode_vote_time
+The duration of the voting period to change the current input mode.
+This defaults to 60000 milliseconds, or 1 minute.

+### input_mode_change_cooldown
+The cooldown, in milliseconds, after completing a vote to change the current input mode.
+This defaults to 900000 milliseconds, or 15 minutes.

+### input_mode_next_vote_date
+The date and time of the next available vote to change the input mode.
+This is set automatically and often does not need to be manually changed.
+The format is yyyy-MM-dd HH:mm:ss on a 24 hour UTC time.

 ### last_console
 The game console to use.